 Francesca "Frankie" Wells

-A bounty hunter from Florida who becomes one of Reese's Numbers.
+A bounty hunter from Florida looking for the man who killed her brother.

 - Action Girl: She is so good in hand to hand combat that she can go up against Mooks with guns and win.